HIGHLIGHTS-Tennis-Australian Open day seven

 Play got underway as scheduled on the second day of Victoria's snap five-day coronavirus lockdown, which has resulted in fans being shut out of Melbourne Park.

-The temperature was a cool 18 degrees Celsius with some sunshine forecast for the afternoon.
+The temperature was a cool 18 degrees Celsius (64 degrees Fahrenheit) with some sunshine forecast for the afternoon.

 READ MORE: